-1A parameter of an oscillatory system or device, such as a laser, expressing the relationship between stored energy and energy dissipation.
+1A parameter of an oscillatory system or device, such as a laser, representing the degree to which it is undamped and hence expressing the relationship between stored energy and energy dissipation.

 - This relationship leads to the quality factor, Q, being a constant.

 - This so-called quality factor, or ‘Q,’ is much higher than the value of about 50 achieved by the Cornell team, although the NIST researchers had reached a Q of only 800 at the time they submitted their paper to PRL.